Using Linux’s memfd_secret syscall from the JVM with JEP-419 JEP-454

 the best practice backed in.

-There’s one thing where this a bit suboptimal, the __errno_location
+There’s one thing where this a bit suboptimal, the errno handling is not supported

 That being said, it’s not a deal-breaker, just something to be aware of.